leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

 8. Create a build folder for ALPS (eg. ~/alps_build/), and go to the folder.

-9. Modify the script "cmake_input" accordingly (let's install it to ~/alps/) and execute it in the ALPS build forder.
+9. Modify the script "cmake_input.sh" accordingly (let's install it to ~/alps/) and execute it in the ALPS build forder.

 10. Repeat step 7.